Italian Sausage Recipe

 Making your own sausage is an empowering way of maintaining control over what you consume.
 And it tastes a whole lot better, too!

+You can use either.
+The easiest option is to buy quality ground pork and simply add the seasonings.
 If you prefer to have full control over the quality of meat and the muscle-to-fat ratio you can grind your own.

-We use and recommend the STX International Turbo Force Electric Meat Grinder.
+I use and recommend the STX International Turbo Force Electric Meat Grinder.
 It comes with a 3-year warranty, great reviews, and is all around the best value for the money.
 If you’re making occasional small amounts the KitchenAid Meat Grinder Attachment is another option.

 Can I Freeze Italian Sausage?